OpenEnergyPlatform/oeplatform/docs/install/manual_db_setup.md

 #### 3.1.2 oedb primary database

-In the oeplatform/securitysettings.py file enter the database connection detials in this section:
+In the oeplatform/securitysettings.py file enter the database connection details in this section:

 ``` python
 # oeplatform/securitysettings.py